-Hong Kong students gather in their thousands calling for democracy
+Hong Kong students rally for democracy after weekend violence

 Several editorials in Chinese state media condemned the protesters.

-One published by the state news agency Xinhua warned that “the end is coming” for protesters who should “never misjudge the determination and ability of the central government”.
+One published by the state news agency Xinhua warned that “the end is coming” for protesters who should “never misjudge the determination’ of the central government.

+Secretary for Education Kevin Yeung told reporters that schools were no place for “raising political demands” or trying to pressure the government.

+“We would like to keep schools as calm, peaceful and orderly places for students to study,” he said.

+Students have turned out in significant numbers at recent rallies and were also prominent during the 2014 pro-democracy “Umbrella” movement that foreshadowed the current unrest.

-After leaving the airport on Sunday, some demonstrators targeted the MTR subway station in nearby Tung Chung district, ripping out turnstiles and smashing CCTV cameras, windows and lamps with metal poles.
+Thousands of protesters blocked roads and public transport links to Hong Kong airport on Sunday.
+Some then targeted the MTR subway station in nearby Tung Chung, ripping out turnstiles and smashing CCTV cameras, windows and lamps with metal poles.
 Police moved in and made several arrests.

-Lam, a lightning rod for protesters’ anger at a city government they say is controlled by Beijing, said on her Facebook page on Monday that 10 subway stations were damaged by “violent offenders”.
+Lam, a lightning rod for protesters’ anger, said on her Facebook page on Monday that 10 subway stations had been damaged by “violent offenders” over the weekend.

-Police and protesters had clashed on Saturday night in some of the most intense violence since unrest escalated in mid-June over concerns Beijing is eroding the freedoms granted to the territory under a “one country, two systems” agreement, including the right to protest and an independent judiciary.

 John Lee, government secretary for security, told media that nearly 100 petrol bombs were thrown in various locations on Saturday with two found on a 13-year-old boy who was arrested inside an MTR station.